Agent Experience

 Just as User Experience (UX) focuses on human interactions with a product and Developer Experience (DX) optimizes the experience of building on a platform, AX is about ensuring that AI agents can seamlessly interact with and extend digital products.
 This includes providing well-structured APIs, machine-readable documentation, and clear operational contexts for AI systems.

-How AX differs from UX and DX
+How AX relates to UX and DX

-- DX (Developer Experience): Focuses on making development tools intuitive and efficient, reducing friction for software engineers.
+• DX (Developer Experience): Focuses on making development tools intuitive and efficient, reducing friction for software engineers.

 Why AX matters in the era of AI agents